 9. Set up a “force quit” to your work day

-Elite athletes know that rest is as important as training when it comes to optimal performance – and if you want your productivity to increase, you need to learn that lesson, too.
+Elite athletes know that rest is as important as training when it comes to optimal performance – and if you want to be more productive, you need to learn that lesson, too.
 When you’re working from home, it’s easy to let tasks drift into the evening, but that can be problematic – not only for your personal life, but for your output the following day, too.
-(The Paper Giant survey found many workers were beginning to resent the ways work is “colonising” their home home lives).
+(The Paper Giant survey found many workers were beginning to resent the ways work is “colonizing” their home lives).

 “Overworking can lead to stress and burnout, harming not only your productivity but also your overall mental health and wellbeing,” says Graham.
-“Instead, set a firm time to bring your work day to a close and stick to it at all costs.”
-If you struggle with this, find an accountability partner – a colleague, friend or manager – and set up a call to officially end the day.
-A hard finish not only means a softer start to the following morning after a good rest, it also means you’ll work faster and more efficiently each day, knowing that your finish time is non-negotiable.
+“Instead, set a firm time to bring your workday to a close and stick to it at all costs.”
+If you struggle with this, find an accountability partner – a colleague, friend, or manager – and set up a call to officially end the day.
+A hard finish not only means a softer start to the following morning after a good rest, but also that you’ll work faster and more efficiently each day, knowing that your finish time is non-negotiable.

 Put these tips to work right now